 Firstly, ask your self how committed you are in opening the franchise that you desire.
-You need to put it a sense of self-discipline and be willing to work weekends and long hours if need be.
+You need to put it a sense of self-discipline and be willing to work weekends and long hours if need be and need to check attractive places in Sri Lanka.
 Furthermore, you need to ask yourself, how much money am I willing to part to establish the business.
 Also, if you have enough assets, savings etc.

 Then picking a franchise consultant to assist you and guide you will benefit you.
 A good idea would be to organize a discovery day where in depth meetings are carried out by franchisor and many potential franchisees.
 A very important area of consideration is the Location.
 How accessible are you to your customers and traffic conditions are some points to consider.

 Once you have chosen the franchise that you want to invest on then you need to secure funding & signing of the contract will be done consequently.
 All necessary permits and insurance and other documents must be in place.
 Then hiring & training of staff would be the final step before the gran opening of the franchise.

 In Sri Lanka we notice lots of potential in the areas of Food, travel & leisure, education, beauty & fitness and of course apparel.

 Here are a few franchises & the required investment already available in Sri Lanka:

 - EASY WINE/ EASY BEER – $160,000